 - Select: Set up a new connection or network/Set up a network/Next.

 - Enter your username and password when prompted.
-Many routers use the term admin as a default for both [source: Microsoft].
+Many routers use the term admin as a default for both.
 Again, check your router's manual if you don't know the default username and password.

 - Pick a name, also called an SSID, for your network, once you access your router's configuration page.
-Try to think of an original name that will distinguish your Wi-Fi from your neighbors'.
+Try to think of an original name that will distinguish your Wi-Fi from your neighbor's Wi-Fi.

 - Choose the type of security you want.
-WPA and WPA2 are more secure than WEP, but not all devices support WPA2.
+WPA2 and WPA3 are more secure than WEP, but not all devices support WPA3.
 Create a unique password for your network.
 There will be hints on your router configuration page to tell you how to set up a password.
-Make sure to keep a hard copy of your password hidden somewhere in case you forget it [source: Microsoft].
+Make sure to keep a hard copy of your password hidden somewhere in case you forget it.

-- Locate and click on the Internet icon, for Windows 7 and Vista, in the notification area of Windows on your laptop.
-The icon will resemble a signal meter, like you would see on a cell phone [source: Windows].
-For Windows XP, open your Control Panel and select Network Connections.
-Right click on the Wireless Network Connection icon and choose View Available Wireless Networks [source: MSU].
-Choose the wireless network you just set up and enter your password [source: Windows]. //]]]]> ]]>
+- Locate and click on the internet icon for Windows 8, 10 or 11 in the notification area to the right of the taskbar.
+The icon will resemble a signal meter, like you would see on a cell phone.
+Choose the wireless network you just set up and enter your password.